pomkos/backpacking/README.md

 [Source](https://www.rei.com/learn/expert-advice/backpacking-beginners.html)

-This repo is to share my backpacking lists, specifically the [to bring](https://github.com/pomkos/backpacking/blob/master/To%20Bring%20List.md).
+This repo is to share my backpacking lists, specifically the [to bring list](https://github.com/pomkos/backpacking/blob/master/To%20Bring%20List.md).
 I will be editing and updating the [destinations](https://github.com/pomkos/backpacking/blob/master/Destinations.md) as I come across anything.